 Goshawk pencil rough and finished illustration

-Deadlines.
 If you don’t think you can hit a deadline, don’t take on the job.
 Never miss a deadline.
-The illustration industry is insane as art directors always commission work at the very last minute, delays from the illustrator are simply not allowed to happen.
+The illustration industry is insane.
+Art directors always commission work at the very last minute, so delays from the illustrator are simply not allowed to happen.
 If you do miss a deadline, be prepared to never work with that client again.
-Build this into your thought process when pitching for a job, and remember no-one will ever be cross if you get an illustration job finished a week early…
+Build this into your thought process when pitching for a job.
+Remember that no-one will ever be cross if you get an illustration job finished a week early…

 At every point in a job, if you have a query communicate with the client.
-A bit of clarification on a brief, or explaining that a bereavement will cause a delay are good and useful points to discuss.
-Sort it out early to avoid doing lots of unneccessary or simply wrong work.
+A bit of clarification on a brief, or explaining that a bereavement will cause a delay need to be discussed.
+Sort it out early to avoid doing lots of unneccessary or wrong work.